junipc/PacMan/README.md

 - lives for PacMan
 - PacMan passive animation (waka waka waka waka)

+6/3:
+- PacMan now only moves its mouth when he is moving

 ### Maya
 5/23:
 - tested merge conflict with Juniper in class